-Report your earnings payment data to the Incomes Register from 2019
+Report data on paid wages to the Incomes Register

-Data reported to the Incomes Register includes wages, fringe benefits, bonuses, non-wage compensations for work and other earnings.
-Tax-free and taxable reimbursements of expenses must also be reported.
+Data reported to the Incomes Register includes wages, fringe benefits, fees, non-wage compensations for work, and other earnings.
+Tax-exempt and taxable reimbursements of expenses must also be reported.

-- there will be no monetary minimum threshold for information reported to the Incomes Register;
+There is no monetary minimum threshold for information reported to the Incomes Register.

 Information reported on the earnings payment report